tsugiproject/tsugi/README.md

 * https://lti-tools.dr-chuck.com/tsugi/

-You can log in to this site and request an account to use with your IMS LTI Compatible LMS.
+You can log in to this site and request an account to use with your IMS LTI compatible LMS.
 Once you have a key/secret to use the system, here is some rudimentatry LTI 1.0 documentation:

 * [Configuring LTI 1.0 Launches](docs/LAUNCHING.md)